Shrrutii29/intercityExpressTrains/README.md

 + Passenger: Holds information about passengers, including passenger ID, name, age, contact number, and address.

-+ Roster: Contains details of drivers and routes and time at which drivers are suppose to address routes, including staff ID, driver name, contact number, city of residence, and schedule information.
++ Roster: Contains details of drivers and routes and time at which drivers are suppose to address routes.

 + Route: Stores information about routes, including route ID, source, destination, distance, duration, and operating days.